Name It to Tame It Worksheet

 - Improved emotional regulation: By naming and exploring their emotions, children learn to manage their feelings more effectively, leading to better emotional regulation.

-- Strengthened parent-child communication: The process of working through the worksheet together fosters open communication between parents and children, strengthening their relationship.
+- Strengthened parent-child communication: Working through the worksheet together fosters open communication between parents and children, strengthening their relationship.

 - Increased coping skills: Children learn to develop and apply coping strategies to deal with challenging emotions, building resilience and reducing stress.